Part 1 – Hyperoliidae, Mantellidae

 The specific name blommersae honors Rose Marie Antoinette Blommers-Schlösser, a Dutch herpetologist and entomologist.

 Adult males measure 24-27 mm in length.
 Their fingers have some webbing, while their toes are more robust.
 The dorsal skin is smooth.
-The dorsal coloration is highly variable: uniformly light brown, brown with a large dark hourglass pattern, or brown with lichen-like yellow or pink spots.
+The dorsal coloration is highly variable, ranging from uniformly light brown to brown with a large dark hourglass pattern or brown with lichen-like yellow or pink spots.

 The throat is translucent with a green shading, while the central belly is silvery-white and the sides are translucent.

-The iris is light brown to gray, with some reddish-brown color and a greenish-yellow periphery.
+The iris of the eyes is light brown to gray, with some reddish-brown color and a greenish-yellow periphery.

-The legs have rather indistinct dark crossbands.
-The tips of the fingers and toes are greenish.
+The legs have rather indistinct dark crossbands, and the tips of the fingers and toes are greenish.

 Boophis boppa